FAQ – English

 Q: What is an acceptable online/streaming platform for the Rogers Documentary Fund?

 A: Eligible applicants must have a commitment from a platform (streaming, broadcast or specialty cable) that is available to Canadian audiences.
-The platform must pay a license fee of fair market value in exchange for the rights to that content, which must be at least 30 minutes in length.
+The platform must pay a licence fee of fair market value in exchange for the rights to that content, which must be at least 30 minutes in length.
 Eligible streaming platforms include: Netflix, CBC.ca, Amazon Prime, CuriosityStream, Sundance Now, and Citytv.com.
 We accept the online services that are listed in CAVCO’s Public Notice 2017-01 at https://www.canada.ca/en/canadian-heritage/services/funding/cavco-tax-credits/notices-bulletins/public-notice-2017-01/acceptable-online-services.html.
 We will consider other streaming services on a case-by-case basis.

 Q: What is an acceptable broadcaster for the Rogers Series Fund?